SaintSkeeta/LaunchSitecoreTDS/README.md

   - both Site Presentation and Site Settings ribbon buttons were removed from the package, as these don't work with the SPEAK Experience Editor.
 They're left in for backwards reference.

  - master: /sitecore/layout/Sublayouts/LaunchSitecore/Controls/Single Item
-  - (WebForms project) 3 renderings have the Page Editor Buttons field containing the 'Common' button.
+  - (WebForms project) 3 renderings have included the Page Editor Buttons field containing the 'Common' button.
 This is what the MVC project has, but the package doesn't contain it for WebForms.
   - Article Title and Body
   - Article Title Image and Body
   - Biography